 Park Tavern, Atlanta, Georgia

-This turn-of-the-century stable-turned-event space has one of the best views in downtown Atlanta, Georgia.
+This turn-of-the-century stable-turned-event space has one of the best views in downtown Atlanta.
 Set in Piedmont Park, the private Piedmont Room’s 15-foot windows gaze over the lush trees of the park to the midtown skyline.
 The historic stone archway and gorgeous wood-paneled foyer of this restaurant wedding venue make for idyllic photo ops, too.

 Casa Tua Aspen, Aspen, Colorado